prof-rossetti/southernct-csc-443-201701/projects/crud-application/checkpoints/app-receiving-data/checkpoint.md

 > ### Further Exploration
 >
-> As you continue to create and develop new views, you will most likely end up using shared HTML code such as navigation and footer links.
+> As you continue to create and develop additional views, you will most likely end up using shared HTML code such as navigation and footer links.
 If your application contains duplicate code across at least two of its views, DRY-up that shared code by abstracting-away any shared HTML content into a separate file called a "view partial" or a "template", and include it via an EJS snippet like `<% include path/to/template %>`.
 See https://github.com/tj/ejs#includes for documentation.
 >
 > Congrats, you are making life easier on yourself and preventing future effort and error by DRY-ing up much of that shared HTML code.